 By the mid–2000s it was in disrepair.
 The renovations began in December 2008 and were completed in April 2010.
 All of the timber framing consists of mortise and tenon construction.
 A Great amount of detail was considered in the design, including sinks made from an original horse trough and a bar top fashioned from the original steps of Independence Hall.

 Our tasting room is open Friday – Sunday.
-We hold our tastings in 2 locations on the property, either the Barn Tasting room or the Vineyard tasting patio.
+We hold our tastings in two locations on the property, either the Barn Tasting room or the Vineyard tasting patio weather permitting.

 Our regular hours are: